ikakara/aws-lambda-graalvm/README.md

 # aws-lambda-graalvm

-Comparing various aws lambda languages (micronaut, nodejs, python) for memory use and performance to get an idea of cost
+Tests to comparing various aws lambda languages (micronaut, nodejs, python) for memory use and performance

 **Use cases to be tested**